Trump chops with Braves fans before Game 4 of World Series

 Trump was an owner of the Generals when Walker played for the team in the now-defunct league, and they have maintained a relationship.
 Trump has encouraged Walker to run for Senate.

 Senate Minority Leader Mitch McConnell endorsed Walker on Wednesday.
-Walker is seeking to unseat Democratic Sen. Raphael Warnock.
+Walker, who is seeking to unseat Democratic Sen. Raphael Warnock, said on his Twitter account he was “having a blast” at the game with Trump.

 Trump encouraged a boycott of MLB games after Manfred removed the All-Star Game from Atlanta.
 The game instead was held in Denver.